 Applications:

 Memories are not perfect representations of life events.
 They degrade over time, and details can be added or subtracted.
 Remembering is more like construction than recollection.
 So, it is very easy for a person to mistake something they have heard before or something they’ve have thought about before for something that they’ve actually experienced.
 This is especially true for children, who are particularly likely to form false memories when asked to think about or imagine situations or events.
 More generally, these findings indicate that people should take special care when questioning children about serious legal and personal matters.
-Children are typically questioned repeatedly and with very specific questions when they are interviewed, and parents, teachers, social workers, and law enforcement officials commonly employ these practices (Figure 2).
+Children are typically questioned repeatedly and with very specific questions when they are interviewed, and parents, teachers, social workers, and law enforcement officials commonly employ these practices.
 Thus, there is a delicate balance between creating false memories and effectively provoking children to report what they know about important events.

 Legend:

-Figure 1: Assent data by age and event type.

-Figure 2: Image of adult questioning a child http://www.shutterstock.com/pic-245125849/stock-photo-teacher-looking-at-kid-with-interrogative-look.html?src=xApyeYUEeVQgRevR9rhO8w-1-22
+Figure 1: Average percentage of children who say they experienced an event that happened to them (true memory) or did not happen to them (false memory) after 1, 3, or 5 sessions.

 References: